cagilalsac/RMSCTIS/ReadMe.txt

 that will be rendered by the RenderSectionAsync method.
 If the required parameter of this method is sent as true, all views must have a Scripts section.
 However, we may generally not need a Scripts section in all views therefore this parameter should be sent as false.

+7.11) MVC Web Application's default culture (for example English or Turkish) configuration can be made in the Localization regions in the MVC project's Program.cs file.
+If implemented, we won't need to use an instance of CultureInfo when formatting decimal or date time values to string anymore.